mattmakai/fullstackpython.com/content/pages/05-deployment/37-kubernetes.markdown

   is a good starting place for more information on getting started with Skaffold.

+* [kubethanos](https://github.com/berkay-dincer/kubethanos) is a tool to kill half of your Kubernetes pods at random, to test the resilience of your infrastructure under highly chaotic scenarios.

 ### Kubernetes background and retrospectives
 * [Borg, Omega and Kubernetes](https://queue.acm.org/detail.cfm?id=2898444)